Sayama Berry Land

 – Each row holds a different variety of blueberry.
 Taste a blueberry and decide if that`s the row you want to pick from.

 – If it had rained the night before, take rain boots and a light rain jacket for the kids to wear while picking.
 The blueberry trees are pretty high.
-If you have little ones they`ll get wet.
+If you have little ones they will get wet from water dripping from the leaves.

-– There are a number of family restaurants a 10 min drive from the farm.
-We had lunch then the kids had a nice nap on the drive home.
+– There are a number of family friendly restaurants a 10 min drive from the farm.

 – This farm also has strawberry harvesting from December – May and Shitake mushrooms from October – April.